MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 **Workflow status** A label assigned to documents at various points in the approval process.
 Document statuses include not submitted, pending user action, and completed.
-Refer to the System User’s Guide for information about specific workflow statuses.
+Refer to the System User's Guide for information about specific workflow statuses.

 If you are using Workflow for SharePoint, a Workflow status is a label assigned to documents or batches at various points in the approval process.
 Document statuses include submitted, pending, and approved.
-Refer to the Workflow Administrator’s Guide for information about specific workflow statuses.
+Refer to the Workflow Administrator's Guide for information about specific workflow statuses.

 **Workflow task** A task that requires action from an approver, based on rules